USS Mannert L. Abele: Namesake

 Mannert Lincoln Abele was born on 11 July 1903 in Quincy, Massachusetts.
 He attended Cranch Grammar School and three years at Quincy High School before enlisting in the Navy at the age of seventeen on 12 August 1920.
 Assigned to battleship USS Utah just before it departed for European duty, Abele attained the rank of apprentice seaman while training at Newport, Rhode Island.
 Detached from Utah in December 1921, Abele received orders to take entrance examinations to the United States Naval Academy.
 Upon his appointment-at-large, he became a midshipman in June 1922.
-He was commissioned Ensign on 3 June 1926.
+He was commissioned ensign on 3 June 1926.
 Upon graduation he served on board the battleship USS Colorado, serving until 7 January 1929.
 Applying for submarine school, he was accepted and reported to the Submarine Base New London, Connecticut, for instruction.
 Completing the course several months later, he received assignment to USS S-23, a unit of Submarine Division 4, serving on board as engineering officer until April 1933.
-Receiving orders for shore duty to the Bureau of Navigation, Navy Department, until 30 May 1936, he was promoted to Lieutenant on 30 June 1936.
+Receiving orders for shore duty to the Bureau of Navigation, Navy Department, until 30 May 1936, he was promoted to lieutenant on 30 June 1936.
 He served first on board USS R-11 before accepting command of USS R-13.
 While commanding R-13, his commanding officer described him as "the ablest commanding officer in the division," leading R-13 to receive the "E" for excellence award.
-From June 1939 – August 1940, he served as Assistant Professor of Naval Science, in connection with the Naval Reserve Officers Training Corps (NROTC) unit at Harvard University.
-He was promoted to Lieutenant commander on 1 December 1940.
+From June 1939 – August 1940, he served as assistant professor of naval science, in connection with the Naval Reserve Officers Training Corps (NROTC) unit at Harvard University.
+He was promoted to lieutenant commander on 1 December 1940.

-Receiving orders to USS S-31, Abele commanded that boat from August 1940 to November 1941, before fitting out USS Grunion, built at the Electric Boat Company, Groton, Connecticut and assuming command upon its commissioning on 11 April 1942.
+Receiving orders to USS S-31, Abele commanded that boat from August 1940 to November 1941, before fitting out USS Grunion, built at the Electric Boat Company, Groton, Connecticut, and assuming command upon its commissioning on 11 April 1942.
 Receiving orders on 19 July 1942 to proceed with USS S-32, USS Triton and USS Tuna, to patrol an area approaching Kiska harbor, Grunion and the three boats were to make way to Kiska by 22 July.
 Grunion reported an attack on unidentified enemy ships 6 mi south off Sirius Point, Kiska, on 28 July.
 Firing two torpedoes, Abele observed no explosions.
 Resuming duties in its patrol area, the official Navy account states an intensive increase in Imperial Japanese Navy anti-submarine activity off Kiska caused Grunion’s recall to Dutch Harbor, Alaska, on 30 July 1942.
-Grunion never arrived to Dutch Harbor and all communications went unanswered.
+Grunion never arrived at Dutch Harbor and all communications went unanswered.
 Reported missing on 16 August 1942, the U.S. Navy presumed it lost on 5 October.
 Stricken from the Navy Register on 2 November, Grunion would remain missing for the next 65 years.
 In October 2008, the U.S. Navy confirmed that the wreck of Grunion was found.